 The Great Barrier Reef is easily accessible using tour operators such as Quicksilver cruises which have Fast Cats leaving from Port Douglas for a variety of half day and day tours.
 Buses are available from Cairns and the trip takes around an hour and travel the picturesque Captain Cook highway where you’ll see some of the most breathtaking coastal views on your way to the Port Douglas Marina.

-If you’d prefer something closer, Fitzroy Island is a 45-minute boat transfer by the Fitzroy Fast Cat (about 30kms) from Cairns and is surrounded by a reef system that forms part of the Great Barrier Reef Marine Park, making it the perfect accessible base for snorkelling, diving and exploring the reef.
-Find out more about the Dive and Adventure Centre of Fitzroy Island.
+If you’d prefer something closer, Fitzroy Island is a 45-minute boat transfer by the Fitzroy Fast Cat (about 30kms) from Cairns and is surrounded by a reef system that forms part of the Great Barrier Reef Marine Park, making it the perfect accessible base for snorkelling, exploring the reef, and lots of other water activities.
+Find out more about the Fitzroy Island Activities Centre.

 The Skyrail Rainforest Cableway is a unique experience that takes you on an unforgettable journey through the lush rainforest canopy.
 As you glide over 7.5km of pristine Australian rainforest in your world class gondola, you’ll get a bird’s eye view of the amazing flora and fauna that inhabit this rich tropical habitat.